 The Recipe: With only a handful of ingredients plus a few spices, this recipe is super simple.
-And for being so easy to make, it's also packed with a lot of nutrients, making it the ideal meal to jump-start your day.
-The Minimalist Baker says it only takes a quick 20 minutes.
+And besides being so easy to make, it's also packed with a lot of nutrients, making it the ideal meal to jump-start your day.
+The Minimalist Baker says this entire recipe takes just 30 minutes.

 Tofu- and Broccoli-Stuffed Avocados

 How to Cook Tofu on the Grill: Before you toss the tofu on the grill, you'll want to let it soak up a flavor-packed marinade first.
 This recipe calls for a marinade of mustard, garlic, chives, olive oil, lemon zest, lemon juice, and chili flakes.
 Then, you simply place it on the grill and cook it until it's lightly charred.
 The secret is in using firm tofu and flipping it carefully since it can be fragile.

 The Recipe: This recipe from The First Mess is light, interesting, and vibrant enough to put on display.
 Once your tofu and broccoli florets have soaked up that garlicky and lemony deliciousness and charred on the grill, it doesn't stop there.
 When it's all together, you get to top it with a sweet lemon curry sauce.

 Crispy Tofu and Shaved Brussels Sprout Salad